WillLillis/lspresso-shot/README.md

 ## Dependencies:

 Neovim must be available on your `$PATH`.
 See the project's [documentation][nvim-install-docs] for installation instructions.
+(TODO: Figure out what versions are compatible)

+## Examples:

+- The library's test corpus uses [rust-analyzer][rust-analyzer].
+See `src/test.rs`
+for examples of how to use the library.
+- TODO: Add asm-lsp/other LSPs here once it's being used.

 ## Checklist/TODOs:

-- [x] Refactor to use the type definitions from the [lsp-types](https://github.com/gluon-lang/lsp-types) crate
+- [x] Refactor to use the type definitions from the [lsp-types][https://github.com/gluon-lang/lsp-types] crate
 - [x] Use neovim's builtin api to serialize lsp responses into JSON rather than hand-encoding information to TOML